RussmanJr/CineSwitch/README.md

-# Video Player Project
+# CineSwitch

-Welcome to the **Video Player Project**, a customizable, feature-rich video player equipped with a playlist functionality.
+Welcome to **CineSwitch**, a customizable, feature-rich video player equipped with a playlist functionality.
 This project allows you to easily watch your favorite videos and switch between them with ease, offering a smooth and responsive video-watching experience across devices.

 Please note, for optimal performance, this project should be run on a local or hosted web server.